CartoDB/analytics-toolbox-core/quadkey/bq/doc/REFERENCE.md

 quadkey.ST_ASQUADINTPOLYFILL(geo GEOGRAPHY, resolution NUMERIC)
 {{%/ bannerNote %}}

-Returns the current version of the quadkey library.
+Returns an array of quadints contained by the given geography at a given level of detail.

+* `geo`: `GEOGRAPHY` geography we want to extract the quadints from.
+* `resolution`: `NUMERIC` Level of detail or zoom.

 #### ST_GEOGFROMQUADINT_BOUNDARY